gemacoin/gema-wallet/README.md

-## Solana Mobile Wallet
+## Gemachain Mobile Wallet

-A mobile wallet for Solana made in flutter
+A mobile wallet for Gemachain made in flutter

 Features:
 - Watch over any address